 The disease can also transfer from one fish tank to another.
 It may attach itself to things like plants, aquarium decor, and aquarium inhabitants like shrimp and snails.

 What is the life cycle of Oödinium?

 The parasite has a life cycle similar to the well-known parasite which causes Ich.
 The single-celled parasite’s life cycle is divided into three major phases.

-- Second phase is when these juvenile motile tomites, also called dinospores, swim about in search of a fish host, meanwhile using photosynthesis to grow, and to fuel their search.
+- The second phase is when these juvenile motile tomites, also called dinospores, swim about in search of a fish host, meanwhile using photosynthesis to grow and to fuel their search.
 These tomites can live without a host for 2 days.
 This is the phase where it is most susceptible to treatment.
 Remember that treatment targets the free-swimming stage of the parasite.